puppetlabs/puppet-docs/source/pe/3.7/install_pe_split.markdown

 canonical: "/pe/latest/install_pe_split.html"
 ---

 The following instructions are for installing a split installation of PE.
-When you perform a split installation of PE, the master, console, and PuppetDB components are all installed on separate machines.
+When you perform a split installation of PE, the Puppet master, the PE console, and PuppetDB components are installed on three separate machines---one machine for each component.
 This type of installation is recommended for deployments of 500-1000 agent nodes.

 See the [installation overview](./install_basic.html) for instructions on downloading Puppet Enterprise.